adrien50/earthquake-damage-pridiction/README.md

 # Data science Capstone project : Richter's Predictor.
 Modeling Earthquake Damage

-### During my internship at Datamites in India, I have worked on that project for which I have received grade B+
+### During my internship as a Data science consultant at Rubixe, I have worked on that project for which I have received grade B+

 # Overview